Zywave/booster/src/_areas/introduction/contributing/contribute-to-design-system/index.md

 Here are some quick best practices when creating your merge request:

-* Keep the merge request small; the monorepo structure might tempt you to make many changes all at once, but it's harder to review, and harder to properly associate your changes with the right packages.
+* Keep the merge request small.
+  * The monorepo structure might tempt you to make many changes all at once, but it's harder to review, and harder to properly associate your changes with the right packages.
 * For "code review" merge requests, you can always prepend `WIP:` to the title to prevent accidental merging.
 * Delete the source branch once it has been merged into the main branch.
 * If your changes are isolated to one package, feel free to check the `Squash commits when merge request is accepted.` box.
 Just be sure that the title of the merge request (or the resulting commit message) follows our rules above.
 * If your changes span many packages, don't squash the commits.
 Better to have targeted, explicit commits against the changed code than one blob commit that is hard for conventional-changelog to properly allocate to the right package(s).

-After you create your merge request, please ping the App Platform channel in Microsoft Teams to let us know it is ready for review.
+<docs-note>After your merge request is created, please ping the App Platform channel in Microsoft Teams to let us know it is ready for review.</docs-note>

 - - -